getporter/porter/docs/content/configuration.md

 For example, you can set `PORTER_DEBUG=true` and then all subsequent porter commands will act as though the `--debug` flag was passed.

-### PORTER_ALLOW_DOCKER_HOST_ACCESS

-The `PORTER_ALLOW_DOCKER_HOST_ACCESS` environment variable is not exposed as a flag yet.

-It controls whether or not the local Docker daemon should be made available to executing bundles.
-When this value is set to true, bundles are executed in a privileged container with the docker socket mounted.
-This allows you to use Docker from within your bundle, such as `docker push`, `docker-compose`, or docker-in-docker.

-🚨 **There are security implications to enabling access!
-You should trust any bundles that you execute with this setting enabled as it gives them elevated access to the host machine.**

-⚠️️ This configuration setting is only available when you are in an environment that provides access to the local docker daemon.
-Therefore it does not work with the Azure Cloud Shell driver.

 ## Config File